profproix/cne340_jobhunter/README.md

-# CNE340 Winter2024 - Job Hunter Assignment
+# CNE340 Winter2024 - Job Hunter Project

+## Objectives

+   * Using python to complete the following tasks:
+     - Connect to MySql on WAMP Server
+     - Create a database
+     - Grab new jobs from a website, parses JSON code and inserts the data into a list of dictionaries do not need to edit
+     - Import to database
+     - Perform Query commands

 ## Requirements: